skius/stringlang/README.md

 All expressions/values in `StringLang` are Strings.

+### Functions

+Functions in `StringLang` can either be user-defined (i.e. they are written in `StringLang` and reside in the header of the interpreted file), or they can be built-in (i.e. supplied to the interpreter via the context, see the Context section).
+Because built-in functions are written in Go, they can accomplish anything Go can accomplish.

+User-defined `StringLang` functions are evaluated with their own completely separate variable scope and are mutually recursive.
+The arguments passed to them are bound to the variable in the corresponding parameter list.

+All functions in `StringLang` are pass-by-value.

 ### Binary Operators

 The following list gives the binary operators, ordered from low to high precedence: